Release and Git Repository Automation¶

 file that is deployed to a new environment and then installed as an

-environment.
-To create one, first add the following entry to the relpo.yml
+To create a distribution, first add the following entry to the relpo.yml

 file: